 SCCY CPX-2 —

 I’m about to turn a lot of people off, but hear me out.
 Just because a gun is inexpensive, doesn’t mean it isn’t reliable.
 Seriously, I just listed an $800 Sig with reliability issues.
 Many of the stories you’ve read on SCCY and the problems they face are unfounded.
 All of SCCY’s pistols are double action only, and come with a 9-pound trigger pull.
 I do also want to say that, while there are two 9mm models, I only mentioned the CPX-2, which does not have a mechanical safety.
 With a trigger pull like the SCCY has, I don’t see a need for a mechanical thumb safety.
 But, to each their own.
-Either way, don’t let the simple fact that you can pick one of these up fro $275 fool you, because they go bang when they’re supposed to.
+Either way, don’t let the simple fact that you can pick one of these up for $275 fool you, because they go bang when they’re supposed to.
+These guys have them in stock for just over $200, in many different colors.

 Barrel Length: 3.1″